 If you are likely to struggle with tax payments due to the epidemic HMRC is offering help and support for the self-employed, they can be contacted on 0800 0159 559 (8.00 – 20.00 Mon – Fri, 8.00 – 16.00 Sat, closed Bank Holidays).
 Read more here.

 If you are self-employed and earn under £50,000 you may be able to claim a SEISS grant of up to £7,500 or 80% of your average monthly profits (whichever if lower) if your business has been adversely affected by COVID-19.
 Your self-employed trading income must exceed other income, and you must have traded in the last 2 years, assessment will be based on the 2019 to 2020 Self Assessment tax return in the first instance.

-A SEISS grant will be available from April, and fifth grant will be available to cover the period May – September, this will be available to claim from late July.
+A fifth SEISS grant will be available to cover the period May – September, this will be available to claim from late July.
 The fifth grant will be worth the full rate for those with turnover reduction of 30% or more.
 Those who have had a turnover reduction less than that will be eligible for a grant of 30% of 3 months’ average trading profits, capped at £2,850.
 If you have submitted a you will be eligible for the fourth and fifth grants.
 You can find more info here.

 Third Sector Support

 Third sector organisations are working to help support musicians at this time, Help Musicians can provide financial assistance for health interventions and signposting for debt/welfare related issues, their Health and Wellbeing team can be reached firstname.lastname@example.org, telephone: 0207 239 9103.
 They cannot provide direct replacement of lost earnings, National Insurance or Income, Inheritance or Capital Gains Tax Bills or Legal Advice.
 For immediate Mental Health Support you can contact their team on MMM@helpmusicians.org.uk or 0808 802 8008.
 Read more here.